 A buzzer beater is basically what it sounds like, a shot that occurs as time is running out.
 Sometimes a player just gets the ball up in the air before the horn sounds and sometimes they drain a shot with a few tenths of a second left.
 The rule is that as long as the ball is out of a player’s hands and in the air before the clock runs out, the shot is good if it goes.

-If you have never seen a buzzer beater before, you will want to check out this video to see some of the greatest buzzer beaters of all time.
+If you have never seen a buzzer beater before, you will want to check out this video below to see some of the greatest buzzer beaters of all time.
 Some of these shots are just unreal.
 It really is a magical moment in the game of basketball when a buzzer beater happens.
 It can be the greatest feeling if your team wins on a buzzer beater but absolutely terrible if your team loses.

 While a literal buzzer beater is a type of shot that happens at the very last second, it’s important to also know about clutch shots.
 Clutch shots can happen in the last 10-20 seconds of a game and really have a similar impact and feel to the game as a buzzer beater.

-Who Has the Most Buzzer Beaters?
+Who Has the Most Buzzer Beaters in the NBA?

 These legendary players usually thrived during crunch time and so they were given the ball in the last seconds of a game over and over again to try to get their team a win.
 It’s a close matchup on who is the absolute best so it’s good to take a look at some of these legends.

 1. Kobe Bryant